Page 56 Meme

 As advice, I think that one is possibly a bit wonky, but that’s what it is.

-4. Christophe Strobbe says:
+4. Christophe Strobbe responds:

 It would be better if your Majesty were to pursue a policy of mercy.